-RT1 Notes as described in section E.1.3.2 were issued by the Company during 2018.
-These are classified as preference shares and qualify as Tier 1 restricted capital in the Solvency II Own Funds.
-There have been no other issuance/redemptions of qualifying capital instruments during 2018.
+The £356 million subordinated notes were redeemed on 9 November 2020.
+Replacement Restricted Tier 1 notes were issued on the same day, but the level of subordination is higher under the replacement notes and therefore categorised as preference shares (see E.1.3.2).
+There have been no other issuance/redemptions of qualifying capital instruments during 2020.
 Other movements in the total value of capital instruments relate to changes in the foreign exchange rates and the risk-free rates used for the Solvency II valuation of subordinated debt.